Teams and Groups

 To create an internal user, follow these steps:

-1. From the main menu, click Settings, then select Team.
+1. From the main menu, click on Settings.

-3. Fill in the first name, last name, username, email, and password.
+4. Fill in the first name, last name, username, email, and password fields.

 Tip

-If you want the new member to receive an email with their account details on the platform, click on the “Send password to user email” checkbox.
+If you want the new member to receive an email with their account details on the platform, check the box “Send password to the user's email”.

 # Edit user

-Within the user editing screen, platform administrators will have access to the following windows:
+Within the user edit screen, platform administrators have access to the following windows:

-• Activity: The history of all actions performed by this user.
+• Activity: Shows the history of all actions performed by the user.

-• Access: The permissions granted for this user to the various modules in Modyo.
+• Access: Shows the permissions granted to the user in the different Modyo modules.
 Here you can also select the user's role.

-• API Access: Generate new access tokens to use our APIs.
+• API access: Generate new access tokens to use your APIs.
 You must generate a token for each site.

 • Edit: Modify user data such as name, email, and password.

-• Groups: List of all groups to which this user belongs.
+• Groups: Shows a list of all the groups to which the user belongs.

-• Devices: List of all devices where the user has an active session.
-Data such as: browser, operating system, last login, and IP address are displayed.
-Here you can remotely log out for each device.
+• Devices: Shows a list of all devices where the user has an active session.
+It displays data such as browser, operating system, last login and IP address.
+Here, in addition, you can remotely log out for each device.

 # Groups

-Groups allow you to streamline access control across Modyo, so you can assign a default role to a context (account, spaces, realms, or sites) to multiple users at once and then add that user group to different contexts, allowing all users to get the group's role in the associated context.
+Groups allow you to streamline access control to the different Modyo contexts.
+You can assign a default role to a context (account, space, kingdom, or site) for multiple users at the same time and then that group of users to different contexts.
+This allows all users to obtain the group role in the corresponding context.

 # Create a group